 What happens next?

 We’ve broken out a few different market segments, but each home is different.
-Homes on the same block may even have vastly different values and conditions.
-Edina Realty has 2,500 local experts covering every city and suburb across Minnesota and western Wisconsin.
+Homes on the same block may even have vastly different conditions and values.
+Edina Realty has nearly 2,400 local experts covering every city and suburb across Minnesota and western Wisconsin.
 We’d love to put you in touch with a specialist who can evaluate your home’s current value and likelihood of selling this winter.